wbsg/ldif/ldif/examples/dbpedia-multilang/readme.txt

 *** Data ***
-dumps-3cities - data and provenance dumps for 3 capital European cities dumps-nl - data and provenance dumps for 542 Dutch cities gold - gold standard based on geonames.org for both dumps
+dumps-3cities - data and provenance dumps for 3 capital European cities dumps-nl.zip - data and provenance dumps for 542 Dutch cities gold - gold standard based on geonames.org for both dumps, Dutch cities dump is zipped

 *** Sieve ***
 sieve - specification file for Sieve, to test it run